Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-an-animated-wave-line-with-tailwind-css.md

 Not really what we want.

-We can make the main element `relative` and the before element absolute to solve this.
+To solve this, we can make the main element `relative` and the before element' absolute'.

 ```html
 <h1 data-text="..." class="... relative before:absolute"></h1>